Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 I venture to propose punch cards as a backup if computer illiteracy ages<sup>📚</sup> come or for extraterrestrial spam<sup>🚀</sup>.
 And that's why.

-+ Easy to make: no rare or precious elements, and the processes not harder than for papier-mâché.
++ Easy to make: no rare or precious elements and the techno processes are not harder than for papier-mâché.
 + The cards (especially in the fireproof box) will be intact for millennia in harsh environments.\
 Any mechanical action, dirt, temperature, or humidity, that can damage them, will sweep other media.
 + Electromagnetic emission in the whole spectrum can't bring even a tiny data loss.\
-It's not about household magnets, short-circuits and solar flares.
+It's not about household magnets, short circuits, and solar flares.
 Punch cards will survive nuclear disasters and [ gamma ray bursts](https://en.wikipedia.org/wiki/Gamma-ray_burst)
 + They have a look&feel of data storage, easy to read<sup>🪢</sup> manually or with DIY device.
 + Eco-friendly and highly utilizable.\
-Even if the info unclaimed or safely copied either our heirs or other species may use the cards as out ancestors: bookmarks, pads, or fans.
+Even if the info remains unclaimed or safely copied, our heirs or other species may use the cards as our ancestors: bookmarks, pads, or fans.

 <sup>💾</sup> <sub>Prederemined by data density: there could be no mini and micro, or double side next.</sub>\
 <sup>📚</sup> <sub>As it happened with the Writing in centuries before Homer.</sub>\
 <sup>🚀</sup> <sub>A deck of punchcards could make a better impression than philistine [Pioneer plaques](https://en.wikipedia.org/wiki/Pioneer_plaque)
 and volatile [phonograph records](https://en.wikipedia.org/wiki/Voyager_Golden_Record).<sup>🔗</sup></sub>\
-<sup>🪢</sup> <sub>Though there was joke that IBM coding of holes positions won the government tender for encryption.</sub>
+<sup>🪢</sup> <sub>Though there was a joke that IBM placing of holes positions won the US government bid for encryption.</sub>

  🔚